bscpaz/commands-line/windows.md

 ```
 ### Problem with connectivity using WSL2
 * Make sure that your wireless configurations is a private and a reliable connection (not a public).
+* Make sure that you are not using a VPN connection.